 Selection Process: Applicants must apply to a SUNY Oswego Graduate Program before their GA for IST Programming application will be considered.
 After initial screening, which may include telephone interviews, finalists will be invited for on-campus interviews.

 Compensation: Compensation includes a stipend of $5,000 for the academic spring 2019 semester term of employment.
 An office space in Hart Hall will be provided along with free on-campus parking.
 Compensation is pending budgetary allowance and the stipend is subject to appropriate personal income taxation as determined by the IRS code.

 Date of Appointment: TBD, (January or February 2019) with potential reappointment for a second year, upon successful completion of the spring 2019 semester.

 Description of Responsibilities: The GA for IST Programming will be directly supervised by the Faculty Resident Director and support him/her in their efforts to facilitate a successful IST Program, Hart Hall Global Living and Learning Center’s academic program.
 The GA for IST Programming responsibilities also include the following:

 - Participation in ongoing training throughout the academic year.

 - Serve as IST office manager including keeping an inventory of the IST office/storage space for equipment/supplies

 - Assisting with coordinating the community service component of the IST Program including advertising, tracking, facilitating, assessing, and reporting community service opportunities

 - Manage the IST events calendar under the Faculty Resident Director’s supervision

 - Along with other Hart staff, coordinate and facilitate large-scale programming efforts within the hall including Global Awareness Conference, Laker Night, and Cruise Around the World events

 - Manage the IST Course on Blackboard under the Faculty Resident Director’s supervision

-Required Qualifications: Bachelor’s degree and matriculation into a SUNY Oswego Graduate Program by the beginning of the spring semester January 2019.
+Required Qualifications: Bachelor’s degree and matriculation into a SUNY Oswego Graduate Program by the beginning of Fall 2019.
 The GA for IST Programming is required to maintain a minimum cumulative and semester GPA of 3.0 for the term of employment.

 Preferred Qualifications: Preferred qualifications include: an understanding of global and international issues; fluency in language(s) other than English; experience in teaching, community service, global or international endeavors and/or mentoring.